The RM Pressfit Vitamys pan - The monoblock philosophy

 • Monoblock philosophy: Simplified handling for the surgeon and reduced operating time.

-The importance of the RM Vitamys cup in modern endoprosthetics
+The significance of the RM Vitamys cup in modern endoprosthetics

 6.1.
 Optimized for patients of all ages